gideon-analyzed/HR-Attrition-Analytics-Dashboard/README.md

 ## Dashboard Components

 ### 1. Attrition by Department
-A pie chart visualizing attrition distribution across different departments (HR, R&D, Sales), highlighting that Sales has the highest attrition rate at 38.8%.
+A pie chart visualising attrition distribution across different departments (HR, R&D, Sales), highlighting that Sales has the highest attrition rate at 38.8%.

 ### 2. Job Satisfaction Analysis
 A detailed breakdown of job satisfaction levels (1-4 scale) across different job roles, revealing satisfaction patterns that correlate with attrition risk.